sulfuror/rescript-sh/README.md

 you need to type `./restic.sh -h` or `./restic.sh -help`.
 Both are valid and do the same thing.

-You can use just one argument at a time.
+You can use just one command or option at a time.

 ## Adding a Cron Job
 You can use a cron job to run backups automatically.
 You'll need to open your